 In the news recently has been a lot of discussion and debate about new pipelines taking oil from where it is produced in Canada (Alberta, for example) to the United States, or to the west coast of Canada for shipment to Asia and other parts of the world.
 The debate has been controversial because the proposed routes are planned for natural areas that are highly suitable for wildlife habitat, recreational activities, food production, ecosystems that supply drinking water, historical areas that include burial grounds and sacred sites, and a host of other possible uses.
 Some areas could be used for several purposes, whereas others are suitable only for one other activity.

 Let’s assume that protesters win the right to prevent the pipeline from crossing a piece of land that can be used only for a recreation park.
-You must calculate the cost of the development for the park.
+You must calculate the cost of the development of the park.
 It’s reasonable to assume there will be labour costs, machinery and maintenance, legal costs, environmental assessments, campsites, recreation facilities and amenities, etc. These are all expenditures that are highly visible.
 But are we missing some costs?
 What are we, as a society, giving up if we approve the recreation area and say no to the pipeline?
 Because this piece of land is suitable for the pipeline, we must add to the cost the value of the opportunity we are giving up.
 Opportunity costs are reciprocal, so that’s not the end of the story.
 What is the opportunity cost of saying “yes” to the pipeline?
 Society would give up the value of the recreation area.

 You will likely have noticed that these first two economic principles are somewhat related.
 We have trade-offs in the pipeline case (recreation area instead of a pipeline, or a pipeline/no recreation area).
 The trade-off requires that we make a decision regarding how to use land.
 We cannot have both.
 The opportunity cost is a measure of what we are trading off.